rohan-v8rma/Tech-Tips/Networking/README.md

 - TCP uses various mechanisms to control the rate at which data is transmitted over a network, to minimize this type of situation.

 - They use the concept of a **congestion window** (`cwnd`), that determines the number of packets allowed in flight at any given time.

+  > *Note*: It may be obvious, but it is important to keep in mind that **congestion window size** CANNOT be greater than **receiver window size**.
+  >
+  > This is because packet drops will occur at the receiver-end, even if they don't get dropped along the network route.

 #### Slow Start